slo1958/sl-xj-lib-data/README.md

 - clDataRow

 Note that the library handle data by columns, any use of clDataRow means the called method need to transpose some data, which is time consuming.

+## About transformers

+Transformations applied to clDataTable are moved out the clDataTable class and used to create a library of clDataTable transformers.
+Methods in clDataTable that are producing a transformed clDataTable are converted to use a transformer.
+This is done for the following reasons:

+- reduce the size of clDataTable
+- give access to more transformation parameters, without increasing the complexity of clDataTable
+- (future) create chains of transformers to automate the management of temporary tables

 ## About clDataSerie
 A serie is mainly a named one-dimension array.
 Elements of the array are 'variant' in the untype version of the data serie (clDataSerie), see below for more information about type data series.
 The main purpose of this class is to store column data for clDataTable.

 ### How to create a data serie ?
 You can create a data serie: